Plumbers, Gasfitters

 To be certified as self-contained under the green warrant system, vehicles must have a fixed toilet and must meet other requirements in relation to the vehicle's water supply system, wastewater system, ventilation system, sink, and rubbish storage.
 We’ve created an infographic summarising the different requirements vehicles need to meet.

-The detail of the requirements is contained in the Regulations, made by the government in August 2023.
+The detail of the requirements is contained in the Act and the Regulations.
 The Vehicle inspection guidance (aimed at Vehicle Inspectors and Certification Authorities) may also be helpful in understanding the requirements contained in the Regulations.

 Certification Authorities will collect personal information about you as the owner of the vehicle (or applicant, if different from the owner) during the certification process.
 This information is collected so that the Certification Authority can send your warrant card and certificate if not issued immediately following certification, and to enter the vehicle owner’s name and address into the Register.
 Information must be collected in accordance with the Privacy Act 2020.